baralgin1003/LinPhoneDemo/README.md

 # LinPhoneDemo
-Demo Linphone for AndroidAPP. very simplistic client, capable of receiving video calls support openh264 codec on Android>4. openh264 is hardcoded and included
+Demo Linphone for AndroidAPP. very simplistic client, capable of receiving video calls.

+Support openh264 codec on Android>4.
+Openh264 is hardcoded and included